vfmd/vfmd-spec/specification.md

          3. The HTML parser state is not "within the contents of a well-formed [verbatim HTML element]"

+     2. The line is a [blank line], or both the following conditions are
+        satisfied:

-     2. The line is a [blank line], or is immediately succeeded by a succeeding line that does not begin with four or more consecutive [space] characters, and satisfies at least one of the following conditions:
+         1. The line is immediately succeeded by a succeeding line that does not begin with four or more consecutive [space] characters, and satisfies at least one of the following
+            conditions:

              1. The succeeding line matches the [horizontal rule pattern]

                 (or)

              2. The leftmost [non-space] character in the succeeding line is a `>` character, and the [input line sequence] is a [blockquote-processed line sequence]

                 (or)

              3. The succeeding line matches the [ordered list starter pattern], and the [input line sequence] is a [list-item-processed line sequence]

                 (or)

              4. The succeeding line matches the [unordered list starter pattern], and the [input line sequence] is a [list-item-processed line sequence]

+         2. The HTML parser, after having consumed all filtered lines till (and inclusive of) this line, has not encountered any HTML tag with tag name as either a [verbatim-html-starter-tag-name] or a [verbatim-html-container-tag-name]

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].